tcalmant/ipopo/website-ipopo/source/reviews/eventadmin.rst

 | handle_event(topic, properties) | The handler is notified of an event |
 +---------------------------------+-------------------------------------+

+.. warning:: Events sent using the post() are delivered from another thread.
+   It is unlikely but possible that sometimes the handle_event() method may be called whereas the handler service has been unregistered, for example after the handler component has been invalidated.

+   It is therefore recommended to check that the injected dependencies used in this method are not None before handling the event.

 An event handler must associate at least one the following properties to its
 service: